Tajalli: Meaning

 Tajalli literally means "manifestation", "revelation", "disclosure" or "epiphany / theophany".
 Mystics use the term to refer to the manifestation of divine truth in the microcosm of the human heart and the macrocosm of the universe, interrelated in God's creation and constituting a reflection of the majesty of his Tawhid or indivisible oneness.
-The concept is used five times in the Quran, notably in the following verse:
+The concept is used five times in the Quran, including in the following verse: